drlukeparry/pyccx/README.rst

 PyCCX framework consists of classes for specifying common components on the pre-processing phase, including the following common simulation features:

-* Generation of both 2D and 3D compatible analysis meeshes for use with Calculix using GMSH
+* Generation of both 2D and 3D compatible analysis meshes for use with Calculix via GMSH
 * Creation and assignment of thermal and mechanical boundary conditions for use in analyses
 * Creation of multiple time (in)-dependent load cases
 * Creation and assignment of multiple material models and element types through a single analysis